What are my treatment options for cataracts?

 Cataract surgery has been shown to be very safe and effective.
 During the procedure, we replace your clouded lens with an artificial one, which will prevent you from getting a cataract in that eye again.
 Find out more about the procedure here: What happens during cataract surgery?

 People with refractive errors can opt for refractive cataract surgery, which allows us to correct your vision and remove the cataract.
 Your needs and wishes will also influence the type of artificial lens we use during surgery.
+The lens you choose will influence whether or not you need glasses after surgery.
+Many people live glasses-free with advanced technology lenses.
 Read our blog to learn more about the options available: Types of lens implants used in cataract surgery.

 During laser-assisted surgery, we use a computer-guided laser to create the initial incision.
 The benefits of laser-assisted surgery include fewer complications and side effects after surgery.
 However, it does not affect the outcome.
 It is also an expensive option.
 As a result, many ophthalmologists don’t offer this option in the UK.